ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-debugging-tips.rst

 Reporting the Issue
 -------------------

+In short: first check to see if your job failure was caused by a known issue, and if it wasn't, raise a tracker ticket.

-After you have triaged the cause of the failure and you have determined that the failure was not caused by the developer's code change, this might indicate a known failure for the upstream branch (in our case, the upstream branch is octopus).
-If the failure was not caused by a developer's code change, go to https://tracker.ceph.com and look for tracker issues related to the failure by using keywords spotted in the failure under investigation.
+After you have triaged the cause of the failure and you have determined that it wasn't caused by the changes that you made to the code, this might indicate that you have encountered a known failure in the upstream branch (in the example we're considering in this section, the upstream branch is "octopus").
+If the failure was not caused by the changes you made to the code, go to https://tracker.ceph.com and look for tracker issues related to the failure by using keywords spotted in the failure under investigation.

-If a similar issue has been reported via a tracker.ceph.com ticket, add to it a link to the new test run and any relevant feedback.
-If you don't find a ticket referring to an issue similar to the one that you have discovered, create a new tracker ticket for it.
-If you are not familiar with the cause of failure, ask one of the team members for help.
+If you find a similar issue on https://tracker.ceph.com, leave a comment on that issue explaining the failure as you understand it and make sure to include a link to your recent test run.
+If you don't find a similar issue, create a new tracker ticket for this issue and explain the cause of your job's failure as thoroughly as you can.
+If you're not sure what caused the job's failure, ask one of the team members for help.

 Debugging an issue using interactive-on-error
 ---------------------------------------------